pkiraly/qa-catalogue/README.md

 ```

 ##### Union catalogue for multiple libraries

+If the dataset is a union catalogue, and the record contains a subfield for the libraries holding the item (there is
+`--groupBy <path>` parameter), it creates the following SQLite3 database structure and import some of the CSV files
+into it:

 `issue_summary` table for the `issue-summary.csv` (it is similar to the other issue_summary table, but it has an extra
 `groupId` column)